-A third pattern, called a micromeander consists of parallel curved stripes where the width is 2 or 5 μ m and the spacing of troughs is 5 μ m.
+A third pattern, called a micromeander consists of parallel curved stripes with a width of 2 or 5 μ m and the spacing of troughs is 5 μ m.
 A representative SEM image about the whole structure is showed in the supplementary material (Supp.
-Figure 2).
-During the manufacturing of the micromeander a group of the dimensions of the patterns presented earlier has been used.
-The aim of the micromeander was to investigate the orientation of the curved line.
-The examination of the effects of the dimensions in the presence of lines was performed in the case of microstripes.
+Fig. 2).
+The aim of the micromeander was to investigate the alignment of the cell nuclei to curvilinear structures.

-These 3 pattern types are organized on chips of 7.1 by 7.1 mm, which also contain smooth, unpatterned areas of SiO_2 as control surfaces.
+These 3 pattern types are organized on chips of 7.1 by 7.1 mm, which also contain smooth, unpatterned areas of SiO2 as control surfaces.
 Each chip contains one pattern type with all possible parameter combinations.
+The used pattern height (\sim 5.7 μm) is sufficiently large to have an impact on the cell nuclei.
+Based on the article of Pan Z. et al., a structure height over a critical height (5 μm) is beneficial for achieving self-deformation of cell nuclei [18].
+The notations used in the following as

-The used pattern height (~5.7 μ m) is sufficiently large to have an impact on the cell nuclei.
-Based on the article of Pan Z. et al., a structure height over a critical height (5 μ m) is beneficial to achieve self-deformation of cell nuclei [18].
-The notation used in the following as 2/5 or 5/10 specify the line width or diameter of the structure as the first number slash the spacing with the second number.
-Representative tiled view images are showed in Supp.
-Figure 3.
+$2/5 \text{ or } 5/10 \text{ specify the line width (in case of stripes) or diameter (in case of pillars) of the structure as the first number while the spacing is indicated as the second number.
+Representative tiled view images are shown in Supp.
+Fig. 3.$